Lottery Information

 • At the time of the lottery, one number will be assigned to each Multiple Birth Sibling application.

-• Multiple Birth Siblings that have a currently enrolled sibling in the Franklin Academy will be included as a part of the Sibling Lottery.
+• Multiple birth siblings who have a currently enrolled sibling in the Franklin Academy will be included as a part of the sibling lottery.

-• Multiple Birth Siblings that DO NOT have a currently enrolled sibling in the Franklin Academy will be included as a part of the General Admission Lottery.
+• Multiple birth siblings who DO NOT have a currently enrolled sibling in the Franklin Academy will be included as a part of the General Admission Lottery.

 • See above for specific lottery procedures.